West Norwood Cemetery: Crematorium

 While the Anglican catacombs were a popular place for interment, those below the Dissenter's chapel remained largely empty.
-With the rise of the cremation movement the Cemetery Company identified this as a new source of revenue, and chose to rebuild part of the Dissenters' chapel in 1915 as a crematorium with access from the main hall or/and from the west.
+With the rise of the cremation movement the cemetery company identified this as a new source of revenue, and chose to rebuild part of the Dissenters' chapel in 1915 as a crematorium with access from the main hall or/and from the west.
 A Tousoil Fradet & Cie gas cremator was installed in the basement of the crematorium hall, with its regenerator installed in a vacant portion of the adjacent catacombs.
 A short length of track led from the basement of the hall into the crematorium for the use of a metal 'introducer' bier.
 This furnace was augmented over the next few years by two more cremators, designed by the cemetery superintendent Lockwood and the engineering company of Youngs.
 This equipment is located entirely underground, and used the original Bramah hydraulic lift of the catacombs to lower the coffin from the Crematorium Chapel at ground level, where a 'marshalling yard' of narrow gauge railway track allowed the bier to be moved to the correct furnace.
 After the war, the Dissenter's chapel was rebuilt in a more modern style as a crematorium, recordia, and columbarium over its catacombs and furnaces.
 Its equipment has been updated several times, and its cremators are still used on a daily basis.
 Lambeth Council does not allow publication of images of the crematorium chapel or cremators on any internet website including Wikipedia.

 Interments and memorials

 A War Memorial in the form of a Cross of Sacrifice is the first memorial a visitor encounters, between the main gate and the inner gate.
 The Commonwealth War Graves Commission lists 136 Commonwealth war service burials of World War I and 52 of World War II, plus 18 cremations during the latter war.
-There is also one Belgian war burial and two Greek civilian victims of the RMS Lusitania sinking.
+There is also one Belgian war burial and two Greek civilian victims of the Lusitania sinking.
 There are many British and Indian Army officers buried in various parts of the cemetery.
-Spencer John Bent, Victoria Cross recipient for action in the First World War, who was cremated here, is commemorated in a garden of remembrance.
+Spencer John Bent, Victoria Cross recipient for action in World War I, who was cremated here, is commemorated in a garden of remembrance.

 More than 200 people buried in the cemetery are recorded in the Dictionary of National Biography.
 The Friends of West Norwood Cemetery have recorded and compiled biographies for many more of these with: